 Even Gulf and the Middle East countries have started barring Pakistan’s meat and other stuff declaring them non-Halal after they are found not following basic Halal standards and Halal certifications direly needed to tag anything Halal in the world.

-Non-Halal stuff ranges from meat to various eatables, cosmetic, pharmaceutical, personal care, saloon, garments, chemicals, fast food, kitchen items, footwear, toiletries and many other commodities.
+Non-Halal stuff ranges from meat to various eatables, cosmetic, pharmaceutical, personal care, saloon, garments, chemicals, fast food, kitchen items, footwear, toiletries, and many other commodities.

 Pakistan Halal Accreditation Committee member and Jamia Naeemiya chief administrator Raghib Naeemi said that in the absence of Halal SOPs, non-Halal products had been plaguing the market.
 “Islamic Shariat has laid down rules to define items as Halal and Haram, he said, but who bothers with the letter and spirit.

-Surprisingly, more than 81 percent of the world Halal trade is done by non-Muslim countries including India, Thailand, China, Brazil, Australia, US, and Europe.
+Surprisingly, more than 81 percent of the world Halal trade is done by non-Muslim countries including India, Thailand, China, Brazil, Australia, the US, and Europe.

-Consultant at PHDA and Manager communication and documentation at Livestock Daily Development Board Binyamen Shaukat said that Pakistan lacked Halal Standards and certifications.
+Consultant at PHDA and Manager communication and documentation at Livestock Dairy Development Board Binyamen Shaukat said that Pakistan lacked Halal Standards and certifications.
 “Except Shapur Kangran Slaughter House, slaughtering of the animal is not being executed as per Shariat Law” he added.

 Halal products featuring Halal logo are in great demand even in Non-Muslim countries

 Halal is no more just an Islamic value, a code for Muslims to use products only what is allowed by Islam, rather emerging as a “brand” for quality and hygiene even in non-Muslim countries.
-Halal products bearing Halal logo are in high demand both in Muslim and Non-Muslim countries.
+Halal products bearing the Halal logo are in high demand both in Muslim and Non-Muslim countries.

 On the international front, Pakistan products are not deemed as Halal.
 A recent survey conducted by Halal Development Project Pakistan laid bare the fact that people in China and Africa abstained from buying Pakistani products as they did not see a Halal Logo on them.
 However, they picked up those carrying Halal Logo from the shelves.

 It boasts 99 percent best livestock value chain ranked as the 4th largest livestock population in the world.
-The poultry industry is progressing with annual growth rate of 10 to 15 percent.
+The poultry industry is progressing with an annual growth rate of 10 to 15 percent.
 In the absence of Halal regulations and implementation, the situation is dismal so far.

 Pakistan meat processor and exporter association official Syed Hassan Raza underlined the need to build Halal infrastructure and government authority to promote the Halal industry.
-Under 1963 slaughtering Act, violators stayed unpunished.
+Under the 1963 slaughtering Act, violators stayed unpunished.
 Malaysia pioneered in making Halal Standards in 1974, but Pakistan enjoyed slumber.

 Pakistan Council for Scientific and Industrial Research (PCSIR) asserted to have set up Halal Authentication Laboratory.
-However, senior official unveiled the fact that Lab was divested of necessary paraphernalia to detect clinically Halal and Haram products.
+However, senior officials unveiled the fact that Lab was divested of necessary paraphernalia to detect clinically Halal and Haram products.

 Punjab Halal Development Agency (PHDA) has yet to be empowered to exercise its authority.
 Pakistan Halal Products Development Board (PHPDB) was set up in 2009 to promote halal export and trade, but there is no headway so far.